 The full credentialing criteria is available on the eligibility tab.

 If you would like to get involved or have been thinking about applying, now is the time to start.

 If you are an urban-based Audiologist who meets the eligibility requirements, you can start making a difference.
 When you get involved, you will have the opportunity to experience something different that could expand your scope of practice.
-You will also have the opportunity to learn about and experience Indigenous culture.
+You will also have the opportunity to learn about and experience Australian's First Nation's culture.